Elisabeth Zaisser

-Elisabeth "Else" Zaisser (born Elisabeth Knipp: 16 November 1898 – 15 December 1987) was a teacher who became secretary of state and then Minister for People's Education in the East Germany.
+Elisabeth "Else" Zaisser (born Elisabeth Knipp: 16 November 1898 – 15 December 1987) was a German teacher who became secretary of state and then Minister for People's Education in the East Germany.

 Between 1949 and 1989 more than 130 government ministers were appointed in the German Democratic Republic.
 Only four were women (and one of those, Margot Honecker, was married to the General Secretary of the Central Committee of the Socialist Unity Party - the leader of the country).
 The first of the four, appointed in April 1953, was Elisabeth Zaisser.

 Life

 Provenance and early years

 Elisabeth Auguste Knipp was born in Essen.
 Her family were from nearby Düsseldorf.
 Her father is variously described as a shipping clerk, a merchant and/or a businessman.
 She attended a Catholic junior school between 1905 and 1908, and then a middle school for girls till 1915.
 From then till 1918 she attended the Lycee ("Oberlyzeum").
-During 1918/19 she qualified in Essen as a teacher, and embarked in a teaching career there.
+During 1918–19 she qualified in Essen as a teacher, and embarked in a teaching career there.
 She withdrew from teaching when she married Wilhelm Zaisser on 6 June 1922 and is described in one source as a "housewife" ("Hausfrau") between 1922 and 1932.
 Those years were not uneventful for her, however.